Polytechnic F.C.: History

 The 1953–54 season would be their last in the Spartan league with the club leaving at the end of the season to join Division Three of the Southern Amateur Football League, due to the cost of travelling expenses.
 The club achieved promotion to Division Two in the 1955–56 as champions of Division Three, and followed up three seasons later to the top division in the league the Senior Division One.
 The period of time in the top division was short lived, as they only spent the single season there, before being relegated back to Division Two.
 The club regained promotion back to the top division at the end of the 1961–62 season but could only survive three seasons in the top division, with one of those seasons being called off due to severe weather disruptions.

 The club would then spend the next 30 seasons in the lower two senior divisions before it achieved promotion again to the top division of the league at the end of the 1995–96 season.
 After nine seasons the club was relegated back to Division Two, but gained promotion again two seasons later at the end of the 2006–07 campaign.
 The club remained in the top division until the end of the 2011–12 season, when they were relegated back to Senior Division Two, however gained promotion the same season.

 The Civil Service, along with the Football Association, celebrated their 150th anniversary.
 As a result, HRH Prince William invited Civil Service to play a Southern Amateur League home game at Buckingham Palace.
 Polytechnic FC won the game 2–1.

 2015–16 and 2016–17 seasons saw the club reach new heights with the 1st XI winning the treble in each season and finally claim the honour of being the League Champions.

+Colours

+The earliest record of the club's colours is from 1879, when it wore blue and white shirts, the blue described as "light" in 1880.
+In 1883 they changed to blue and red stripes and in 1889 to cardinal and green, which the club retained until after the Second World War.

 Ground

 Polytechnic play their home games at University of Westminster Sports Ground, Hartington Road, Chiswick, W4 3UH.

-It played its home matches at the Limes, Barnes, London, moving to a ground near Chiswick railway station in 1906.
+It played its home matches at the Limes, Barnes, London, moving to Merton Hall in Wimbledon in 1885 and a ground near Chiswick railway station in 1906.